 1. A Dona da História (The Owner of the Story)

-A 50 year-old woman who analyses her past.
+A 50-year-old woman who analyses her past.
 She pictures herself when she was 20 years old and she re-creates the story of her life through a game of several possibilities.
 What if she wouldn’t have gone to that party?
-What if… instead of meeting the man of her life, with whom she married and had kids, she called a girlfriend and they went to the theater?
+What if… instead of meeting the man of her life, with whom she married and had kids, she called a girlfriend and they went to the theatre?
 What would be her destiny?
 What would have happened?
 In the plot the present talks to the past.
 A young woman projects her future in a fascinating game between memories and desires.